 They are currently implementing a QR-code display top allow charging and payment.

 The next step by ElaadNL is to integrate charging stations into a smart network that uses IOTA to distribute information.
-Such information include transformer load capacity and the information being sent from the devices to the Tangle.
+Such information includes transformer load capacity and the information being sent from the devices to the Tangle.
 The transformer can ask connected devices to do smart charging.
 The devices are incentivized with IOTA tokens when they connect and listen to the directions.

 The testing was done at the ElaadNL test site which was opened on April this year by the State Secretary for Infrastructure and Water Management, Stientje van Veldhoven.